Land Use (Gardens Protection Etc) Bill

 Description

 This bill amends the Town and Country Planning Act 1990.
-The key change is the addition of a new section (71B) requiring planning authorities (including those acting under the Greater London Authority Act 1999 and the Planning and Compulsory Purchase Act 2004) to give "special regard" to preserving gardens and urban green spaces when carrying out their planning functions.
+A new section (71B) is added, requiring planning authorities (including those under the Greater London Authority Act 1999 and the Planning and Compulsory Purchase Act 2004) to give "special regard" to preserving gardens and urban green spaces when exercising their planning functions.
+The bill also expands the definition of "green space" within the 1990 Act to include land used as a public garden, for public recreation, or as an area benefiting wildlife and biodiversity.

 Government Spending